Hilltop FAQs

 No. Signs are not permitted anywhere on a property (including in windows).
 The only signs permitted in Hilltop are real estate signs for the purpose of selling your home.

-Check the Rules and Regulation listed on the Hilltop website at www.hilltophoa.com.
+Check the Rules and Regulations listed on the Hilltop website at www.hilltophoa.com.

 managementhilltophoa@gmail.com or 717-305-8332